LDConval/epfloat/README.md

 However I only checked four digits at the print function, so going over 10⁹⁹⁹⁹ might cause problems.

-Precision is always 8 digits of precision.
+Precision is always 8 digits of decimal points.

 ### Specification